VCauthon/Summary-Infrastructure-As-Code/src/docs/2-infrastructure-stacks/chapters/1-building-infrastructure-stacks-as-code.md

 ### Pattern: Application Group Stack

-An application group stack includes the infrastructure for multiple related applications.
-The infrastructure for all of these applications is provisioned and managed as a group.
+An application group stack includes the infrastructure for **multiple related services that together form a single application**.
+The infrastructure for all of these services is provisioned and managed **as one unit**.

-You can understand this pattern as the predecessor of a monolithic pattern with slight differences:
+You can understand this pattern as an evolution of a monolithic approach, with clearer internal boundaries:
-- __Monolithic Stack__: Groups the entire solution defined within the IT scope into a single stack.
+- __Monolithic Stack__: Groups the **entire IT solution** (possibly multiple applications) into a single stack.
-- __Application Group Stack__: Groups all the services of a single application into a stack.
+- __Application Group Stack__: Groups **all services belonging to one application** into a single stack.

-Defining the infrastructure for multiple related services together can make it easier to manage the application as a single unit.
+Defining the infrastructure for multiple related services together makes it possible to manage the **entire application lifecycle** as a single unit (provisioning, deployment, rollback, and teardown).

 <p align="center">
   <img src="./static/application_group_stack.png" alt="image" width="50%">